-'#line' directives alter the results of the \\FILE\\ and \\LINE\\ predefined macros from that point on.
-See Section 3.7.1 [Standard Predefined Macros], page 21.
+'#line' directives alter the results of the FILE and LINE predefined macros from that point on.
+See Section 3.7.1 [Standard Predefined Macros], page 20.
 They do not have any effect on '#include's idea of the directory containing the current file.
-This is a change from GCC 2.95.
-Previously, a file reading would search for 'gram.h' in '../src', then the '-I' chain; the directory containing the physical source file would not be searched.
-In GCC 3.0 and later, the '#include' is not affected by the presence of a '#line' referring to a different directory.